SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde Schwarz NSU.md

 ### Exciter Settings Page

-This page displays information on the configuration and settings of each individualexciter (A and B).
+This page displays information on the configuration and settings of each individual exciter (A and B).
 There are also two page buttons available on this page:

 - **Exciter Pre-Corr Settings:** Displays both Exciter Pre-corrector Settings Tables.
 These tables provide useful information for monitoring.
 - **Trans and Multiplexing:** Displays the Transmission and Multiplexing Configuration Control Table.